 The CAN-BUS system is similar to most Nissan models in that a manual lock/unlock with the hazard lights active produces the same signal as a remote lock/unlock.
-Therefor most aftermarket CAN-BUS alarms can be tricked into arming and disarming which is clearly not ideal.
+Therefore most aftermarket CAN-BUS alarms can be tricked into arming and disarming which is clearly not ideal.

 The Cobra has that factory look and feel too so it’s simply the best choice.
 There is also the option to add a Cobra remote control which is far better value then the $300+ that Mazda normally ask for a single remote.

 Here are some shots of how the Cobra AK4615 looks in the car:

-Hooking the horn up along with the Siren up is easy with the AK4615 on the Mazda 3.
-Everything other then the Ultrasonic sensors and the LED are hidden.
+Hooking the horn up along with the Siren up is easy with the AK4615 on the Mazda.
+All items other then the Ultrasonic sensors and the LED are hidden.

 Generation 1 Mazda 3/Axela (BK)

-The Cobra AK4615 also works with the original Gen 1 Mazda 3, but it is in PLIP mode rather then CAN-BUS.
-From a user point of view it still functions the same.
+The Cobra AK4615 also works with the original Gen 1 Mazda 3.
+It has to be wired in PLIP mode rather then CAN-BUS.
+From a user point of view, it still functions the same.